FightFraudWithErin/osint-opsec-template/README.md

 investigative-opsec-template.docx

-You can download and modify these templates for your own investigative workflows.
+You can download and modify this template for your own investigative workflows.

 ---